-But what if I told you that you didn't have to rack up credit card debt in order to fund your study goals?
-Committing to your own professional development is a positive move, but as a woman in her early thirties who is still paying off debt from mistakes in my twenties, I am no advocate for the quick fix.
+But what if I told you that you didn't have to rack up credit card debt to fund your study goals?
+Committing to your own professional development is a positive move.
+But as a woman in her early thirties who is still paying off debt from mistakes in my twenties, I'm no advocate for the quick fix.
 Put your credit card back in your wallet and check out these ideas.

-1. Ask your employer to pitch in
+1. Ask your employer to help you achieve your study goals

 If your employer seems keen to support your further education but can't pony up the full amount, consider asking for partial payment, funding for textbooks or equipment or even study leave so that you don't have to use your holiday pay to attend classes or exams.
-You might even be able to convince your employer to loan you some or all of the money or you could set up an agreement where they will pay for your course on the proviso that you commit to staying with the organisation for 12 months - if you leave within that period you are obligated to reimburse them.
-A lot of companies will like this idea as a type of retention bonus, but unlike a cash bonus, they will also receive the benefit of your ongoing learning!
+You might even be able to convince your employer to loan you some or all of the money.
+Or you could set up an agreement where they will pay for your course on the proviso that you commit to staying with the organisation for 12 months.
+If you leave within that period you are obligated to reimburse them.
+A lot of companies will like this idea as a type of retention bonus.
+But unlike a cash bonus, they will also receive the benefit of your ongoing learning!